JujuAdams/RunGML/README.md

 - The `"clear"` operator will clear the console's history.
 - The `"parent"` operator will return a reference to the console instance.

+### Console Keyboard Shortcuts

+The console supports the following bash-style keyboard shortcuts:
+- Control-C: Clear the current input
+- Control-L: Clear the history
+- Control-A: Move the cursor to the start of the current input
+- Control-E: Move the cursor to the end of the current input

+Note that any other inputs will be ignored while Control is held.

 ## Objects

 This library includes two template objects, `oRunGML_Object` and `oRunGML_ObjectTemplate`.